Morning talk

 Life it full of irony

 The farm works like clockwork with consistency & good husbandry.
 Until it doesn’t for no apparent reason, & I’m left scrambling to see what’s going awry in our little ecosystem.
 At this point in my life, I’m trying to be less in control, you know, let nature do her thing.
 After all, I don’t initiate the sunrise each morning.
 I don’t magically infuse seeds with the biological components needed to germinate bountiful plants.
 I can’t make ewes lamb healthy babies, hens lay eggs, ducks brood, bunnies mate, rain fall, organic matter compost.
 The natural order of things happen on their own, in their environment, without any assistance from me - most of the time.
 I clean stalls, organize feed, take inventory, ensure the plants & animals are thriving.
 When something goes awry - whether it be pests out of control, a crop failure, sick animals, I realize, too late, that some significantly important detail was overlooked & has caused a ripple effect in the balance & harmony of the farm.
-So it’s off to the races to identify & fix the thing that caused so much distruption.
+So it’s off to the races to identify & fix the thing that caused so much disruption.

 The farm is actually a mini-universe of the big one however, a lot more forgiving & easier to course correct within the confines of a calendar month.
 There is so much irony in life!